-The Ceremonial Mayor, Councillor Peter Connor, is supporting the following charities during his term of office.
+The Ceremonial Mayor, Councillor Ronnie Wilson, is supporting the following charities during his term of office.

 This fund offers grant awards of up to £500 to local community groups or individuals to help them make a difference in their community or to help them achieve a specific goal.

 Grants will be awarded to projects which demonstrate that there will be a benefit to Salford residents, have a community focus and be open to, and inclusive of, all.